Ecommerce vs retail: Understanding The Key Differences

 4. Start digital marketing for your business

 Spread the word now!
-Kick-off some digital marketing to get those online sales rolling (think of it like throwing a big virtual party and sending out invites.)
-Use social media, email campaigns, and maybe even some good old-fashioned online ads to let everyone know about your new online digs.
+Kick-off some digital marketing to get those online sales rolling.
+Use social media, search engine optimization (SEO), email campaigns, and maybe even some good old-fashioned online ads to let everyone know about your new online digs.
 This is where you really make some noise!

 5. Offer shipping and returns

-Set up shipping and returns so your online shoppers can get their goodies delivered to their doorstep (and send them back if they need to—no hard feelings!)
+Set up shipping and returns so your internet users can get their goodies delivered to their doorstep (and send them back if they need to—no hard feelings!)
 Make sure you have clear policies and options to keep your customers happy and coming back for more.

 6. Test and launch